My Very Own Blanket

 A caseworker's story

-A pink and purple blanket made a big difference in the life of a small girl.
+A pink & purple blanket made a big difference in the life of a small girl.

 Picture